Nextacloud/simple-todo-app/README.md

 2. `cd frontend`
 3. Run `yarn` to instal the dependencies
 4. Copy paste `.env.example` to `.env.local`
-5. By default, `NEXT_PUBLIC_BACKEND_API_URL` should be pointing to the backend URL. otherwise, change it to match your backend URL.
+5. By default, `NEXT_PUBLIC_BACKEND_API_URL` should be pointing to the backend URL.
+Otherwise, change it to match your backend URL.
 6. Run `yarn dev` to spin up the development server, the app should be running at `http://127.0.0.1:3000`